Hillary34/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

- function that computes a to the power of b and return the value
+a function in C that inserts a number into a sorted singly linked list